Strategies to Help Family Members Cope with Dementia

 Keep Their Daily Tasks Simple and Repeatable

 Try to stick to familiar routines as much as possible and break down more complex tasks into smaller, easier-to-manage steps.
-When possible, keep the same people involved in your loved one’s day-to-day life to minimize confusion.
+Keep the same people involved in your loved one’s day-to-day life to minimize confusion.

 Encourage Them to Stay Engaged and Active

 Seniors living with dementia benefit from keeping active.
-This helps them feel as though they are still a part of the world and can help slow down the progression of the condition.
+This helps them feel as though they are still a part of the world and can help slow down the condition’s progression.

 There are many ways to encourage your loved one to stay active, both mentally and physically.
 Try to involve them in activities they might enjoy, such as reading, puzzles, or walks outside.
 If they are no longer able to participate in these activities independently, see if there is a way you can help facilitate their involvement.